-The veiled prowess of plants
+The veiled prowess of plants: some tips

-Often times, we mentally consider living things as those which move, namely animals, fish, insects etc. One of the reasons for this is for how our vision has evolved throughout the ages, specialised to discern moving objects from a familiar surrounding.
+Often times, we mentally consider living things as those which move, namely animals, fish, insects etc. One of the reasons for this is for how our vision has evolved throughout the ages.
+Specialised to discern moving objects from a familiar surrounding.

-Plants on the other hand, move significantly slower than other living beings, so it is only natural we at times forget that they also have a large spectrum of processes going on inside them.
+Plants move significantly slower than other living beings.
+So it is only natural we at times forget that they also have a large spectrum of processes going on inside them.

-Every day in forests, it is a glorious battle of natural selection for vital resources among plants, each fighting to grasp the most sunlight while proliferating roots as far as possible to reach water.
+Every day in forests, it is a glorious battle of natural selection for vital resources among plants.
+Each fighting to grasp the most sunlight.
+While proliferating roots as far as possible to reach water.

 Surely we all have some knowledge of the defence systems of plants.
-These usually aren’t aimed at the other earth-bound beings, but rather at pesky animals or insects that would aspire to consume them.
-Such defence systems are split into three categories: Physical, Chemical and Biological.
+These usually aren’t aimed at the other earth-bound beings.
+But rather at pesky animals or insects that would aspire to consume them.
+Such defence systems are split into three categories.
+Physical, Chemical and Biological.

 The most commonly occurring food in the reserve for the antelopes were the Acacia trees.
 The leaves of the tree naturally contain a concentration of tannins which can be harmful to the liver in large quantities.
 When one tree starts to lose an important amount of its leaves, it automatically increases the concentration of tannin in its leaves while simultaneously emitting ethylene into the air, notifying the other trees of the danger.

-Seemingly, the antelopes had at one point damaged a lot of the leaves on several trees, causing them to communicate the situation to the near-lying Acacias downwind.
-Those, having been warned of the kudu attack answered with full force, devastating the entire population of the reserve.
+Seemingly, the antelopes had at one point damaged a lot of the leaves on several trees.
+Causing them to communicate the situation to the near-lying Acacias downwind.
+Those, having been warned of the kudu attack answered with full force.
+Devastating the entire population of the reserve.

 This kind of outcome leaves us to wonder of the mysteries yet to be solved regarding the secretive nature of plants.
 Though bound to remain in a small radius, the evolution cycle of the flora through millions of generations is not to be underestimated.

 Many enticing mechanisms reign the world of plants and only recently are we discovering some of the potential that these beings have.
-Maybe instead of fearing artificial intelligence turning on us, we should start thinking of not angering the plants which might poison us in our sleep.
+Maybe instead of fearing artificial intelligence turning on us.
+We should start thinking of not angering the plants which might poison us in our sleep.